Lymecycline

 It can take up to 8 weeks of treatment before acne improves.

-It is currently recommended that antibiotics are not used continuously to treat acne for more than 3 months at a time.
+It is currently recommended that oral antibiotics are not used continuously to treat acne for more than 6 months at a time.
 Longer continuous use can lead to antibiotic resistance and reduced effectiveness.
-After 3 months lymecycline should be stopped.
-It can be restarted later if acne returns.
+After 3-6 months lymecycline should be stopped.
+A 3 month break should be taken.
+It can then be restarted if acne returns.

 Not suitable for children under 12 years, and only available from Dr Fox to over 18s.